Here are the latest features we’ve added to Domotz:

 When connecting a Domotz Agent to an UniFi Controller, the Domotz Agent is now able to extract additional information about connected devices (switches, access points, etc).

-In particular, even if the devices are discovered on a Layer-3 only private subnet (Routed subnet), the Domotz Agent is able to extract the name as provided by the Unifi controller.
+In particular, even if the devices are discovered on a Layer-3 only routed subnet, the Domotz Agent is able to extract the name as provided by the Unifi controller.

 Additional MIBs available in Domotz DB